-- The wood processor should be set up to work, all pre-start checks completed and otherwise ready to operate. - Check all hydraulic control levers are in neutral (out of detent).
+- The firewood processor should be set up to work, all prestart checks completed and otherwise ready to operate. - Check all hydraulic control levers are in neutral (out of detent).

 1. Pull out (close) the choke (1) if the engine is cold.